xiaolw95/NetMoss/README.md

 |  taxon3  |   0.5  |  0.67  |    1   |
 |  ... ... |        |        |        |

 For convenience, we also provide a `netBuild` function to build microbial networks from abundance tables.
+To use this function, users are asked to provide abundance directories (contain case and control abundance tables) and network directories (empty).
+Network matrix will be output to the network directories automatically.
 ```
 netBuild(case_dir = case_dir,
       control_dir = control_dir,